 The salesperson needs to condense their calendar and organize their CRM.
 A CRM like HubSpot can really help one get organized in terms of setting up their business, reminders, and keeping track of follow-ups using the HubSpot Sales tool.
 The salesperson needs to mix up their strategies.

 In this digital era, the salesperson needs to follow up via phone calls, emails, direct visits, or online meets.
 Follow-ups are critical in making sure a lead does not forget about the pitch.
 The lead needs to remember the face and the entire experience.
 As there is no binding contract, the lead can jump to competitors anytime.
+Until you’ve received either a wet signature or an electronic signature to finalize the deal, you’ll need to maintain this effective communication.

 The Bottom Line